LeadWoods0902/DandD_Nightmare_Plague/Sessions/Session 7 - Crops and Critters.md

 	   - corn husks littered throughout the field, some eaten completely, most nibbled at and then discarded
 	   - potatoes seemingly completely avoided
 	   - burn marks in the grape field
-	   - larger than average chicken foot prints around
+	   - larger than average chicken foot prints in certain areas

-5. **Research and Knowledge**
-   - The group takes their findings to a local expert (a retired hunter or wise village elder) who provides additional insights and identifies the creature as a "Thornback Gnasher," known for its spiky hide and burrowing tendencies.

 **Act 3: Planning and Preparing**